-Two options are available: Manual or Auto.
+Two options are available: By SPD or Manual.
 The default setting is Manual.
-When set to Auto, the BIOS will read the DRAM module SPD data and automatically set to the values stored in it.
-If you set to Manual, the following five items will be available to let you make adjustments.
+When set to "By SPD", the BIOS will read the DRAM module SPD data and automatically set to the values stored in it.
+If you set to "Manual", the following five items will be available to let you make adjustments.

-► DRAM CAS Latency:
+DRAM CAS Latency: